SNOW Investors Have Opportunity to Lead Snowflake Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 14, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Snowflake Inc. ("Snowflake" or the "Company") (NYSE: SNOW).
+BENSALEM, Pa., March 19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Snowflake Inc. ("Snowflake" or the "Company") (NYSE: SNOW).

 Class Period: September 16, 2020 – March 2, 2022